MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/device-installation-files.md

 * <a href="" id="other-files"></a>Other files
     A [driver package](driver-packages.md) can contain other files, such as a custom device installation application, a device icon, or a driver library file (such as for video drivers).

-    For more information, see [Providing Device Property Pages](providing-device-property-pages.md) and [Drivers with Special Installation Requirements](drivers-with-special-installation-requirements.md).
+    For more information, see [Providing Device Property Pages](providing-device-property-pages.md).

 Also, see the device-type-specific documentation in the WDK.